After weeks of street battles, Kyiv suburb is scene of ruin

 Outside of town, the roads connecting the small enclaves that bore the brunt of the failed Russian advance on Kyiv are marked with abandoned cars, including one that was badly damaged and had the word “children” taped to its windows.
 Remnants of weapons litter residents’ yards.
 Many homes and apartment buildings were hit badly by shelling, breaking windows and walls.
 Russian armored vehicles are still scattered about — abandoned or destroyed.

-For civilians like 61-year-old Melnik, who stayed behind, the cleanup has already begun.
-Bags of broken glass sat on her stoop on Saturday as her two younger brothers, who also stayed, swept up their yards.
+For civilians who stayed behind, like 61-year-old Melnik, the cleanup has already begun.
+Bags of broken glass sat on her stoop on Saturday as her two younger brothers, who had also stayed, swept up their yards.

 The last several weeks were traumatizing, but she was unwilling to leave her property or pets behind.
 “I’m in my land.
 I’m not going to leave this place,” she said as she pored over family photos in the house where her children grew up.
 “Here is the grave of my parents and son.
 Why should I leave?”